 "Oh, the humanity" is actually much older than Morrison, though.
 It was used in at least one Civil War letter, from Samuel D. Lougheed to his wife Jenny in October of 1862 – talking about all the men who had been killed or were suffering with terrible injuries, he wrote: "O the humanity.
 O the horrors of war.
 Truly it may be considered the most cruel and awful scourge which can befall a nation."

-- The much-lampooned Doom comic book's version:
+- Doom comic book's version:

 Marine: Why can't we find a way to safely dispose of radioactive waste and protect the environment?
 Even if I personally stop this alien invasion, what kind of planet will we be leaving to our children?
 And our children's children, and...
 Oh, the humanity!
 My big gun is out of bullets!

-- The last issue of Archie Comics' Sonic Mini-series (the four comics printed before the main series began), Sonic (disguised as a Roboticized version of himself) inputs the wrong coordinates for Robotnik's missile, causing it to strike his Buzzbomber factory.
+- The last issue of Archie Comics' Sonic mini-series (the four comics printed before the main series began), Sonic (disguised as a Roboticized version of himself) inputs the wrong coordinates for Robotnik's missile, causing it to strike his Buzzbomber factory.
 The Buzzbomber that was with Robotnik cries "Oh, the inhumanity!"